 GetResponse has a drag-and-drop workspace that helps you construct automated workflows.
 You can start with a blank workspace and build your own email flows, or select from dozens of pre-built templates and change them to fit your needs.

 Whichever you choose, you will need to configure each step to fit your business to get the best from the tool.

 GetResponse uses three elements to build your automation; conditions, actions, and filters.

 You combine these elements together, set the parameters, and add the relevant tracking codes to your web assets to build sequences.
 Here is an example of a shopping cart abandonment sequence.

-You have total control over all the elements, so your automation processes can be a complex as you desire.
+You have total control over all the elements, so your automation processes can be as complex as you desire.

 ConvertKit uses a similar workspace to help design and build your automation.
-They also have similar building blocks, but call them events, actions, and conditions.
-You can create your own flows or customize a built-in template.
+They also have similar building blocks but call them events, actions, and conditions.
+You can create your own flows or customize pre-made templates.